FLOCK4H/Disbelieve/README.md

 Fortunately, tokens released on believe end with `BLV`, and are also minted by `Believe: Token Authority` - this allows for easy identification of new tokens.
 Snipe, scalp, trade, and more... as soon as a new token is released.

+**Default parameters in Disbelieve should be updated by the user,** market changes dynamically and can change in a matter of an hour - meaning, there is no room for defaults.

+Always assert your **.env** config is adjusted to current market conditions.

 # Features

 - Automatically Buy & Sell